Skip to main content

 How-To Guide

-How to Detect AI-Generated Text: A Practitioner Checklist
+How to Detect AI-Generated Text: Practitioner Checklist (2026)

 Who this is for: Educators evaluating student submissions, editors reviewing contributed content, compliance teams assessing documentation, and anyone who needs to determine whether specific text was AI-generated.